Sound-Guided Semantic Video Generation: Experiments

 \subsection{User Study}

-We recruit 100 participants from Amazon Mechanical Turk (AMT) for evaluating our proposed method.
+In order to evaluate our proposed method, we request one hundred Amazon Mechanical Turk (AMT) participants.
 We show participants three types of generated videos that are generated by Sound2Sight~\cite{chatterjee2020sound2sight}, CCVS~\cite{le2021ccvs}, Tr\"{a}umerAI~\cite{jeong2021tr}, our model and ground truth.
 Participants answer the following questionnaire based on five-point Likert scale: (i) Realness~-~\textit{Please evaluate the realness of the video}~(``1 - very unrealistic'' to ``5 - very realistic'') and (ii) Naturalness~-~\textit{Which video generation result better expresses the target attribute?} (iii) Semantic Consistency~-~\textit{Please evaluate the semantic consistency between video and audio}~(``1 - very inconsistent'' to ``5 - very consistent'').

 The survey procedure is as follows.
 First, we have participants watch ground truth videos and measure realness and semantic consistency on a scale of 1 to 5.
 Then have participants measure realness against the results generated by other models.
 To evaluate naturalness, we ask participants to choose which of the videos generated by each model best expresses the target attribute.
 As shown in Fig.~\ref{fig:three_metric}, our method significantly outperforms other state-of-the-art approaches~(\textit{Realness}, \textit{Naturalness}, \textit{Semantic Consistency}).